The Cheapest Ways to File your Taxes this Year

 Some of these sites will also offer free state returns, but others will charge.
 It’s recommended that you search your state’s website for information regarding free filing options for state taxes.

-Announced at the end of 2016, Credit Karma is planning on offering free tax filing to a select group of users.
-This is the first year that Credit Karma has offered this service.
+In addition, this is the second year that Credit Karma has offered this service.
 According to the signup page, the service will be completely free.
-Specifically, they claim to offer free federal & state filing, no additional fees for using the service and have a support staff on hand to answer questions.Disclaimer: We have no idea if the service is going to be perfect at launch.
-It may be worthwhile to sit out a year and let the company work out any potential issues before jumping in.
+Specifically, they claim to offer free federal & state filing, no additional fees for using the service and have a support staff on hand to answer questions.Disclaimer: Credit Karma has some issues during 2017 with tax returns, but it’s likely the service has worked out the issues over the past year.
+Here’s a Reddit review thread for this year.

 The Cheapest Software Options:

-TaxAct remains the champion for least expensive tax software at between $15 to $30 for federal filing and $25 for state filing.
+TaxAct remains the champion for the least expensive, basic tax software at between $15 for federal filing and $17 for state filing.
 It’s also highly competitive (feature-wise) to H&R Block as well as TurboTax, particularly ideal for anyone that’s filing a simple return.
 It’s a little less intuitive for people that are self-employed or have lots of investment income, but it will do the job with a little digging.
 It’s our pick for the best option for most users.

 There are also some perks to consider with more expensive software.
 Some tax software has an auto-import feature that pulls all W2 information in without having to enter it line by line.
 Other features included in some tax software are audit-checks, saving tax info online and the ability to load your refund onto a Visa prepaid card or a store gift card.